-During the three months ended June 30, 2024, certain of our officers and directors adopted or terminated trading arrangements for the sale of shares of our common stock as follows:
+During the three months ended June 30, 2024 September 30, 2024, certain none of our officers and/or directors adopted or terminated trading arrangements for the sale of shares of our common stock as follows: stock.

 1 Intended to satisfy the affirmative defense conditions of Rule 10b5-1(c).
 2 Not intended to satisfy the affirmative defense conditions of Rule 10b5-1(c).